Impostor/Impostor/README.md

 Impostor is one of the first **Among Us** private servers, written in C#.

-We support steam, itch, android and iOS.
-The latest version supported is `2020.9.22`, the `dev` build currently supports `2020.10.22`.
+We support Steam, Itch, Android and iOS.
+The latest version supported is `2020.9.22`, the `dev` build currently supports `2020.11.17`.

 | Impostor version | Among Us version | Experimental | Download |
 |-|-|-|-|